williamthazard/krahenlied/README.md

 2) slew time between pitches from outputs 1 & 3
 3) envelope shapes from outputs 2 & 4
 4) sequences for 4 Just Friends synth voices
+5) level for each note event on Just Friends
-5) playback speed and direction for w/tape
+6) playback speed and direction for w/tape
-6) creation, activation, and deactivation of loops on w/tape
+7) creation, activation, and deactivation of loops on w/tape
-7) playhead position on w/tape
+8) playhead position on w/tape
-8) clock synch divisions for all of the above
+9) clock synch divisions for all of the above

 note: it's probably best to reset crow after using this script and before using another one or using this one again.
 Not doing so can lead to crashes.